agusramufhit/projeck-back-end-dev-with-laravel-/readme.md

-use command " php artisan serve "  for laravel
+open in VS Code or sublime or etc and type in terminal  " php artisan serve " for laravel and for database impor eloquent.sql in adminer or phpmyadmin

+for acces admin
+user: admin.a_r@gmail.com
+pass: baccano5000000
 <p align="center"><img src="https://res.cloudinary.com/dtfbvvkyp/image/upload/v1566331377/laravel-logolockup-cmyk-red.svg" width="400"></p>

 <p align="center">